tomislavboric/inweb-foundation-zurb-template/readme.md

 # ZURB Template

-**Please open all issues with this template on the main [Foundation for Sites](https://github.com/foundation/foundation-sites/issues) repo.**
+Maintained by Tomislav Borić (tomislav.boric@gmail.com)

-This is the official ZURB Template for use with [Foundation for Sites](https://get.foundation/sites/docs/).
+This is repo of the official ZURB Template for use with [Foundation for Sites](https://get.foundation/sites/docs/).
 We use this template at ZURB to deliver static code to our clients.
 It has a Gulp-powered build system with these features:

 - Handlebars HTML templates with Panini
 - Sass compilation and prefixing